EU unveils Indo-Pacific strategy in response to US-led pact | DW | 16.09.2021

 EU foreign policy chief Josep Borrell said Thursday that Brussels had not been consulted on the pact, which has been dubbed "AUKUS."

-"We regret not having being informed, not having been part of these talks," Borrell said as he presented the strategy.
+"We regret not having been informed, not having been part of these talks," Borrell said as he presented the strategy.

 "We must survive on our own, as others do," he added.